lunarc/lunarc_docs/docs/batch_system.md

-# Using the job submission system at Lunarc #
+# Using the job submission system at LUNARC #

 Authors: Joachim Hein, Jonas Lindemann, Anders Sjöström, Magnus Ullner

-*Document is currently updated for Aurora - Check back frequently!*
+*Document is frequently updated for Aurora*

 A more in-depth guide to the job submission system.

-# SLURM - the batch system at Lunarc
+# SLURM - the batch system at LUNARC

 On a modern HPC system efficient management of the compute resources is absolutely crucial for the system to perform.
-Lunarc deploys [SLURM](http://slurm.schedmd.com/) (**S**imple **L**inux **U**tility for **R**esource **M**anagement) as resource manager.
+LUNARC deploys [SLURM](http://slurm.schedmd.com/) (**S**imple **L**inux **U**tility for **R**esource **M**anagement) as resource manager.
 For your program to be executed you have to describe to SLURM the resources required by